reynaldos/Covid-Variance-Model/README.md

 ## Covid Variance Model

 <p>
-  This program models the spread of covid over time built using Python's Turtle library.
+  This program simulates the spread of covid over time built using Python's Turtle library and object-oriented programming.
 <p/>